 Site coordinates: Lat.
 Long

-Property is listed under my name (or my organization):
+Property is listed under my name (or my organizatio If no, I have attached a consent letter to my ap •

-Certified individual responsible for calculations:
+Certified individual responsible for calculations: (for watercourse crossings + water withdrawals)

 Certified individual responsible for onsite work:

+OR

+Recognized installer responsible for onsite work:

+(if different than certified individual listed above)

-Will the project result in a new footprint (beyond the toe of \Box Yes \Box No slope of an existing structure) greater than 100 m 2 ?
+Will the project result in a new footprint (beyond the than 100 m 2 ? □ Yes □ No toe of slope of an existing structure) greater

-Type of Work Also see the corresponding section indicated in () Bank stabilization (biotechnical/rip-rap) (Section 1)
+2. Type of Work Also see the corresponding section indicated in ()

+□ Bank stabilization (biotechnical/rip-rap) (Section 1)

-Beaver dam management and removal
+\square Beaver dam management and removal

-□ Bridge (permanent) - new/replacement of a single span (Section 2)
+□ Bridge (permanent) - new/replacement of a singl e span (Section 2)

 Bridge - maintenance

 Bridge removal

 Culvert - new/replacement (Section 3)

 Culvert - extending an existing (Section 4)

 Culvert maintenance

 Culvert removal

-Temporary bridge (Section 5)
+Temporary bridge

-Timber harvesting (Section 6)
+Timber harvesting (Section 5)

-□ Removal of non-merchantable woody vegetation (Section on 7)
+$\hfill\square$ Removal of non-merchantable woody vegetation (Section 6)

-Water withdrawal (Section 8)
+Water withdrawal (Section 7)